kuzeko/Twitter-Importer/README.md

 ## Python Twitter Tools as Submodule
 [Sixohsix's Python Twitter Tools](https://github.com/sixohsix/twitter) is included as a submodule.
 You can read more about [Submodules Git Tool](http://git-scm.com/book/en/Git-Tools-Submodules), basically when you receive the project, you get the directory that contains the submodule, but none of the files yet.

-So you should enter the directory, and then init the submodule and update it as follows
+You can even install the library independently - this submodule could be removed in the future.

-    cd lib/twitter-python
+For now you first init the submodule from the root directory of the project and update it as follows

     git submodule init
     git submodule update